kalyany1/list-search-wp/README.md

 Simple search on a list.
 Datagrid with paging is implemented.

-First download the packages using the below code npm install
+First download the packages using the "npm install"

 ### Building the code